comworkio/comwork-cloud-wiki/portainer.md

 Here is a non exhaustive list of portainer usecases we're enjoying the most:

-1. You can manage you other comwork cloud instances with a portainer edge agents and list them like that:
+1. You can manage you other CwCloud instances with a portainer edge agents and list them like that:

 ![portainer_manage_envs](./img/portainer_manage_envs.png)